 The Laboratory's mission is to conduct fundamental research in the physical, chemical, materials, and mathematical sciences and physics, which underlie energy generating, conversion, transmission and storage technologies, environmental improvement, and other technical areas essential to national needs.
-These efforts will be maintained so as to contribute to the achievement of the Department of Energy's missions and goals; more specifically, to increase the general level of scientific knowledge and capability, to prepare engineering and physical sciences students for future scientific endeavors, and to initiate nascent technologies and practical applications arising from the Laboratory's scientific programs.
+These efforts are maintained to contribute to the achievement of the Department of Energy's missions and goals; more specifically, to increase the general level of scientific knowledge and capability, to prepare engineering and physical sciences students for future scientific endeavors, and to initiate nascent technologies and practical applications arising from the Laboratory's scientific programs.

-The Laboratory will approach all of its operations with the safety and health of all workers as a constant objective and with genuine concern for the environment.
+The Laboratory approaches all of its operations with the safety and health of all workers as a constant objective and with genuine concern for the environment and the public.
 Ames Laboratory does not conduct classified research.